dernasherbrezon/georef-lrpt/README.md

 * Supported satellites: METEOR-M 2 (NORAD ID: 40069), METEOR-M 2-2 (NORAD ID: 44387)
 * 3 channels + 1 alpha channel
-* Alpha channel is generated for those regions where was no packets received for all 3 other channels.
+* Alpha channel is generated for those regions where was no packets received for all 3 other channels
+* Detect extents for manual split on anti-meridian

 # How to use